MRamya-sri/CUSTOMER-CHURN-PREDICTION/README.md

 - Recall
 - F1 Score

-The Random Forest model achieved the best performance with an accuracy of X%.
+The neural network model achieved the best performance with an accuracy of 81%.

 ## Usage
 To use this project, follow these steps: